History of HIV/AIDS: HIV-1 origins: cross-species transmission from chimpanzees and gorillas

-Some scholars and medical historians have questioned the narrow geographic framing of these findings.
-They note that nearly all virological and phylogenetic sampling leading to the "African origin" theory was conducted by Western research teams working primarily in former colonial territories of Central and West Africa.
-Comparable large-scale studies were never carried out in regions such as Southeast Asia, South America, or parts of Europe that also host simian retroviruses and long-standing human–animal interfaces.
-This uneven distribution of data means that current conclusions may reflect research access and sampling focus more than definitive geographic origin.
-Authors such as Ruth J. Prince and Achille Mbembe have argued that colonial-era archives and medical infrastructures shaped how Africa became positioned as the site of emergence in global health narratives.

 Using molecular clock and phylogenetic analysis methods, scientists have revealed the origins of HIV-1 group M and group O. The most recent common ancestor (MRCA) (that is, started to spread in the human population) of HIV-1 group M is around 1931 (1915 - 1941), while the MRCA of group O is estimated to be around 1920 (1890 - 1940).
 Another study amplified and analyzed HIV-1 sequences from a 1960 lymph node biopsy in Kinshasa, positioning it close to the ancestral node of subtype A and, through relaxed molecular clock analysis with another early sequence, dated the MRCA of HIV-1 group M to the early 20th century.
 Genetic recombination had earlier been thought to affect the accuracy of phylogenetic analysis, but subsequent studies have confirmed the reliability of this approach.
 However, due to the critically endangered status of primates, the sample sizes in existing studies are generally very small, making it nearly impossible to further utilize them for research on the origins of HIV.